-Check changes of translations, projects or for individual users.
+Activity reports check changes of translations, for projects, components or individual users.

 There are many Quality checks, some of them focus on improving the quality of source strings.
-Many failing checks make for a hint to make source strings easier to translate.
-All types failing source checks are displayed on the Source tab of every component.
+Many failing checks suggest a hint to make source strings easier to translate.
+All types of failing source checks are displayed on the source language of every component.

 Erroneous failing translation string checks indicate the problem is with the source string.
 Translators sometimes fix mistakes in the translation instead of reporting it - a typical example is a missing full stop at the end of a sentence.

 Reviewing all failing checks can provide valuable feedback to improve its source strings.
 To make source strings review easier, Weblate automatically creates a translation for the source language and shows you source level checks there:

 One of the most interesting checks here is the Multiple failing checks - it is triggered whenever there is failure on multiple translations of a given string.
 Usually this is something to look for, as this is a string which translators have problems translating properly.